linda-seiter/cmsc115/week2_lab/README.md

 ## Learning Objectives

-- Declare, initialize, and update variables.
-- Use the debugger to control the current line of execution and visualize variables in memory.
-- Use a `Scanner` to read user input.
+- Use Junit to test a class
-- Use numeric operators in calculations.
 - Use augmented assignment operators.
 - Perform numeric conversion.
 - Fix a program that contains syntax errors.
-- Debug and fix a program that contains logic errors.
+- Use the debugger to identify and fix logic errors.

 ## Setup